July 9, 2013

-John 4 introduces us to a Samaritan woman with a questionable past.
-She was socially isolated and morally confused, but as Alistair Begg explains, she was in the place of God’s appointing for an encounter with the Savior.
+John 4 introduces us to a Samaritan woman with a questionable past, socially isolated and morally confused.
+Yet as Alistair Begg explains, she was also in the place of God’s appointing for an encounter with the Savior.
 With gracious honesty, Jesus confronted her need and revealed Himself as Lord.
 Every person we encounter has the same need, and every Christian can learn from the clarity and compassion of the Lord Jesus.

 Sermon Transcript: Print

 “A woman from Samaria came to draw water.
 Jesus said to her, ‘Give me a drink.’
 (For his disciples had gone away into the city to buy food.)
 The Samaritan woman said to him, ‘How is it that you, a Jew, ask for a drink from me, a woman of Samaria?’
 (For Jews have no dealings with Samaritans.)
 Jesus answered her, ‘If you knew the gift of God, and who it is that is saying to you, “Give me a drink,” you would have asked him, and he would have given you living water.
 The woman said to him, ‘Sir, you[’ve] nothing to draw water with, and the well is deep.
 Where do you get [the] living water?
 Are you greater than our father Jacob?
 He gave us the well and drank from it himself, as did his sons and his livestock.
 Jesus said to her, ‘Everyone who drinks of this water will be thirsty again, but whoever drinks of the water that I will give him will never be thirsty again.
 The water that I will give him will become in him a spring of water welling up to eternal life.’
 The woman said to him, ‘Sir, give me this water, so that I will not be thirsty or have to come here to draw water.’